-Text: Precalculus, A First Course In Problem Solving, 2007-2008 edition, by D.H.
+Text: Precalculus, A First Course In Problem Solving, 2008-2009 edition, by D.H.
 Collingwood & K.D.
-Prince, Available at Professional Copy 'n' Print, 4200 University Way NE
+Prince, Available at Professional Copy 'n' Print, 4200 University Way NE; it is also available electronically via the class website.

 Lectures: There are lectures each Monday, Wednesday and Friday.
 You are responsible for knowing all that goes on in lecture, but you are not explicitly required to attend.